Psychotherapy For Helpers

 Are you a natural helper or healer?

-Are you often complimented for your generosity, kindness, and creativity, but do you struggle with feeling depleted or burned out?
+Are you often complimented for your generosity, kindness, and creativity, but do you struggle with burnout?
 If so, I can help.
 My name is Rachel Goodman, MFT.
-I am a relational psychotherapist specializing in helping natural helpers and healers uncover and dissolve obstacles that stand in the way of happiness.
+I am a relational psychodynamic psychotherapist specializing in helping natural helpers and healers uncover and dissolve obstacles that stand in the way of happiness.

 Meet Your Therapist